laoshanxi/app-mesh/doc/USER_ROLE_DESC.md

 > * All the user/role/permission is defined in json file
 > * user/role configuration support dynamic update by `systemctl reload appmesh`
 > * User support metadata attributes for special usage
+> * User have user group
+> * App ownership permission can define group permission and other group permission

 ### What is **not** supported:
-> * The application managed in App Mesh have no user ownership
-> * No data base introduced
+> * N/A

 ### User and Role configure json sample